 Disable the Always-On Display

 Another option is to disable the always-on display.
-Personally, I enjoy this feature, and considering most people turn on their phone over 140 times a day just to check the time or date, this can actually save battery.
-However, some will disable it to see if it helps.
+Personally, I enjoy this feature and considering most people turn on their phone over 140 times a day just to check the time or date, this can actually save battery.
+However, try disabling it for better results.

 - Open Settings and go to Display > Advanced > and scroll down to Ambient Display